-Banksy: Leopard and Barcode to be shown for first time in decade
+Banksy kept under spare bed to go on display in Salford

 - Published

-A work by Banksy is to go on display for the first time in more than a decade after its owner heard about an upcoming show of the artist's work.
+A Banksy that has spent most of its time wrapped in a blanket under its owner's spare bed is to go on display for the first time in a decade.

 Leopard and Barcode was offered to the organisers of The Art of Banksy after the show, which opens on 21 October in Salford's MediaCityUK, was announced.